Portfolio UX / UI

 The Problem

-KCR’s internal dashboard system was originally built for executive review meetings, but lacked cohesion and scalability.
+KCR's dashboard system was built for executive review meetings but lacked cohesion and scalability.
+Core issues included:

 • Over-reliance on tab-switching during review sessions